json-schema-org/community/CONTRIBUTING.md

 ### Pull Requests

 When creating a Pull Request, the submitter should assert if they believe merging the PR will need an ADR or not.
-If the submitter is not a maintainer, a maintainer will confirm if one is required before merging by adding the appropriate label, either `adr-required` or `adr-unrquired`.
+If the submitter is not a maintainer, a maintainer will confirm if one is required before merging by adding the appropriate label, either `adr-required` or `adr-not-required`.

 If a Pull Request has an issue associated with it (through the associated issue GitHub feature), it should inherit present `adr-required` labels.